python/peps/pep-0503.txt

 ========

 There are many implementations of a Python package repository and many tools that consume them.
-Of these, the cannonical implementation that defines what the "simple" repository API looks like is the implementation that powers PyPI.
+Of these, the canonical implementation that defines what the "simple" repository API looks like is the implementation that powers PyPI.
 This document will specify that API, documenting what the correct behavior for any implementation of the simple repository API.